vibbits/introduction-github/tutorials/8_branches/tutorial.md

 It is good to know that a repository can have numerous branches.
 Branches are ways of organising work on a project: you can have a branch for a new feature, for trying out something new, for exploring an issue - anything at all.

 It’s a good practice to create a new branch for every new bit of work you start doing, even if it’s a very small one.
-Branches are of course disposable, you can always remove them.
+Branches are of course disposable, you can always remove them later.

 Before you start making branches for the upcoming activities, push all the new changes you have:

 ```
 $ git add *
 $ git commit -m 'message'